JampaUchoa/jampa.dev/_posts/why-when-and-how-to-hire-junior-software-engineers.md

 #### Motivation

 The most important thing to screen during the interview is to see if they are motivated to engage in problems and resolve them.
-It is important to see what drives them and if they are interested in learning, which they will need to do.
+It is important to see what drives to keep the interest in learning, which they will need to do.

 Questions: